Medicaid Long Term Care Eligibility Requirements by Type of Program / Care Location

 As the name implies, Nursing Home Medicaid covers the cost of long-term care in nursing homes.
 This includes payment for room and board, as well as all necessary medical and non-medical goods and services.
 These can include skilled nursing care, physician’s visits, prescription medication, medication management, mental health counseling, social activities and assistance with Activities of Daily Living (mobility, bathing, dressing, eating, toileting).

 The financial eligibility requirements for Nursing Home Medicaid are an asset limit and an income limit.
-As of 2024, the asset limit for an individual in most states is $2,000, and the income limit is $2,829/month.
+As of 2025, the asset limit for an individual in most states is $2,000, and the income limit is $2,901/month.
 These limits can vary by state and marital status.
 They are also updated every year, although the asset limit tends to remain the same while the income limit increases.
-For example, the income limit for Nursing Home Medicaid went from $2,523/month in 2022 to $2,742/month in 2023 to $2,829/month in 2024, while the asset limit stayed at $2,000 for those three years.
+For example, the income limit for Nursing Home Medicaid went from $2,742/month in 2023, to $2,829/month in 2024, to $2,901/month in 2025, while the asset limit stayed at $2,000 for those three years.
 However, it should be noted that Nursing Home Medicaid beneficiaries are required to give most of their income to the state to help pay for the cost of the nursing home.
-They are allowed to keep a “personal needs allowance” that ranges from $30 to $200/month depending on the state, and they can keep enough to make Medicare premium payments if they are “dual eligible,” and enough to make Medicaid-approved spousal income allowance payments.
+They are allowed to keep a “personal needs allowance” that ranges from about $30 to $200/month depending on the state.
+They can also keep enough of their income to make Medicare premium payments if they are “dual eligible,” and, if they’re married, enough to make Medicaid-approved spousal allowance payments to financially limited spouses.

 The functional, or medical, requirement for Nursing Home Medicaid is requiring a Nursing Facility Level of Care (NFLOC).
 This means the applicant requires the kind of full-time care that is normally associated with a nursing home.
 The exact definition of NFLOC, and how it is assessed, varies by state.
 In general, states evaluate how much help applicants need with the Activities of Daily Living – mobility, bathing, dressing, eating, toileting.
 Cognitive and behavioral issues can also be taken into consideration, and the applicant’s physician and other attending medical personnel may be asked for input.